FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 > ***Important*** If a `.gitignore` file was not generated for you automatically - please do so now.
 You will want to add the entries of:
 > - node_modules
-> - *.env
+> - .env
 >
 > To your `.gitignore` file before committing any code to your VCS or Github.

-Here is the sample code for an Express server that makes use of all our installed packages
+Here is the sample code for an Express server that makes use of all our installed packages:

 ```javascript
 const express = require("express");